-The mobility device is fitted with an individual, multiply adjustable seating system including adjustable legrests, armrests, a headrest or other options.
-These adjustment options are described in the following chapters.
-They are used to adapt the seat to the physical requirements and the condition of the user.
-When adapting the seating system and the seat functions to the user, ensure that no mobility device components collide.
+The mobility device is fitted with an individual, multiply adjustable seating system including adjustable legrests, armrests, a headrest or other options which are used to adapt the seat to the physical requirements and the condition of the user.
+It is possible that collisions or pinch points can occur between mobility device components due to various combinations of adjustment options and their individual settings.

+When adapting the seating system and the seat functions to the user:

+- Beware of pinch points when adjusting the mobility device components and - ensure that no mobility device components collide.